zieren/eltern-emailer/README.md

 * `emailTo` The recipient of all emails sent by the application.
 Specify only the address, not the real name.
 This will typically be a parent's email address, or an address that forwards to both parents.
 * `emailFrom` The sender used for all emails sent by the application.
 Specify only the address, not the name.
 This is where bounced emails are delivered to, e.g. when the recipient's mailbox is full.
 It can be the same as `emailTo`, or the address of the person maintaining the Eltern-Emailer installation.
 Note that bounced emails contain the full content, i.e. sensitive personal information.
-* `imapEnabled`: Check the IMAP inbox specified under [`imap`](#imap).
+* `incomingEmailEnabled`: Check the IMAP inbox specified under [`imap`](#imap).
 See [Sending Messages to Teachers](#sending-messages-to-teachers) and [Reducing Latency](#reducing-latency).
-* `imapEmail`: The email address of the IMAP inbox.
+* `incomingEmailAddressForForwarding`: The email address of the IMAP inbox.
 This allows replying to threads with teachers by email.
 * `checkIntervalMinutes` How frequently the Eltern-Portal website is checked for new content.
-This is the maximum latency emails sent by Eltern-Emailer have relative to the content becoming visible online.
+This determines the maximum latency emails sent by Eltern-Emailer have relative to the content becoming visible online.
 Please keep this value at the default of 30 minutes (or higher) to limit traffic to the site.
 * `smtpWaitSeconds` Time to wait between sending emails.
 SMTP servers typically reject messages when they are enqueued too quickly.
 * `once` Run only once and terminate.
 By default the application keeps running, rechecking every `checkIntervalMinutes`.
 * `mute` Don't actually send emails, but update state.
 The next run will consider all messages sent.
 Useful to avoid email flood on first run.